Charan662/Snake-Game/README.md

 ### Features

-###  Color Scheme:
+- **Color Scheme**:

  - The snake's is light yellow in colour.
  - Food items are represented by dark blue circles.

-###  User Interaction:
+- **User Interaction**:

 - Players control the snake's movement using arrow keys.
  - The game responds in real-time to player input, updating the snake's position and checking for collisions.

 ### Future Improvements